ddvniele/Sssymbols-macOS/README.md

 - so much more! these features are still a work-in-progress and they're not in the actual latest release yet.

 ## Changelog
+- v3.1 - Sep 23, 2025
+  - SF Symbols 7 is now the default selection on macOS Tahoe 26
+  - went back to the old popup style: can't drag the window anymore, but it's easier to use it this way
+  - fixed the Delete all Favorites button
+  - added possibility to quit Sssymbols! by just right-clicking on the menu bar icon
 - v3.0.1 - Sep 05, 2025
   - fixed liquid glass elements (macOS Tahoe 26)
   - fixed menu bar symbol change behavior